MartinTam/Ctest/README.md

 This bash script is used for comparing the output from the program written in C with the correct output.

-# Why I wrote this?
+# Why I created this?

 I needed to automate the testing process, while I was doing my homeworks in the subject [PA1](https://github.com/MartinTam/PA1) (Programming and algorithmic 1) at [FIT CTU Prague](https://fit.cvut.cz/cs).